AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 This feather can instead be used to return the recently deceased back to life.
 When placed on the body of a creature that has died within the last minute, they return to life with 1 hit point, as in the *Revivify* spell.
 This can't return to life a creature that has died of old age, nor can it restore any missing body parts.
 The feather is also consumed if used in this way.

+#### Twin Dragon Daikyū

+*Weapon (Daikyū), Very Rare, Major (requires attunement)*</br>
+This Daikyū is elegantly carved and decorated, painted a sheer white and detailed with swirls of red and black.
+The carvings show the shape and scales of two dragons spiraled around each other, their heads at either end of the bow.

+You gain a +1 bonus to Attack and Damage Rolls made using this Daikyū.
+Attacks with this Daikyū deal either Fire or Force damage, instead of Piercing, chosen when you make the attack.
+On a hit, the Daikyū deals an extra 1d6 damage of the chosen type.

+In place of an attack, you can release a 150-foot long and 5-foot-wide Line of energy from the Daikyū.
+Each creature in the Line makes a Dexterity Saving Throw, taking 1d8 Fire damage and 1d8 Force damage on a failed save or half as much damage on a successful one.
+Once you use this feature, you cannot use it again until you complete a Short or Long Rest.

 {{pageNumber,auto}}
 {{footnote PART 1 | THE INFINITE LIBRARY}}